***Coordinated Entry is a regional housing support program.

 Permanent Supportive Housing

-Central Entry is a streamlined community system for emergency & homeless services, rental assistance, and shelter resources.
-All individuals seeking support are processed through Central Entry, which consists of a short phone-screening, after which individuals are provided with their resource options or referred to applicable/available providers.
+Coordinated Entry is a streamlined community system for emergency & homeless services, rental assistance, and shelter resources.
+All individuals seeking support are processed through Coordinated Entry, which consists of a short phone-screening, after which individuals are provided with their resource options or referred to applicable/available providers.

 Rapid Re-Housing programs offer financial assistance and/or housing-focused case management to help households obtain permanent housing quickly after experiencing homelessness.
 This enables communities to shorten the length of time people experience homelessness, opening beds for others who need them and reducing the public and personal costs of homelessness.